rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 export const PASSWORD_FORGET = '/pw-forget';
 {{< /highlight >}}

 Each route represents a page in your application.
+For instance, the sign up page should be reachable in development mode via *http://localhost:3000/signup* and in production mode via *http://yourdomain/signup*.
 Let's walk through the routes step by step.

-First of all, you will have a **sign up page** and **sign in page**.
-You can take any web application out there as blueprint to structure these routes for authentication.
+First of all, you will have a **sign up page** and a **sign in page**.
+You can take any web application out there as blueprint to structure these routes for a authentication mechanism.
 For instance, take the following scenario: A user visits your web application.
-The user is conviced by your servive and finds the button in the navigation bar to sign in to your application.
-But the user has no account yet, so a sign up button is preseneted as alternative.
+The user is conviced by your service and finds the button in the navigation bar to sign in to your application.
+But the user has no account yet, so a sign up button is preseneted as alternative on the sign in page.

 {{% pin_it_image "react firebase sign in" "img/posts/complete-firebase-authentication-react-tutorial/sign.jpg" "" %}}

 Second, there will be a **landing page** and a **home page**.
 The landing page is your root route.
-That's the place where a user ends up when visiting your web application.
+That's the place where a user ends up when visiting your web application by default.
 The user doesn't need to be authenticated to visit this route.
-On the other hand, the home page is a protected route.
+On the other hand, the home page is a so called **protected route**.
 The user can only access it when being authenticated.
-You will implement the protection of the route in this tutorial later on.
+You will implement the protection of the route by using authorization in this tutorial.

 Third, there will be a protected **account page** as well.
-There a user can reset a password or change a password but only when being authenticated.
+On this page, a user can reset a password or change a password.
+It is secured by authorization as well and thus only reachable for authenticated.

 <div class="row">
   <div class="col-xs-8 col-centered">